guillaumepot/my_bank_app/README.md

 ### API
 API version: 0.1.0
-Current state: Production
+Current state: Dev

 #### Changelogs
 0.1.0 :
     - API creation
+*
 #### Todo
 - Add logger
-- Change directory paths (wait for todo: Data/DB migration)
+- -> Migrate functions to query the database
 - /create/account should check if an account already exists instead of erasing it
 - /create/budget should check if a budget already exists instead of erasing it

 ### Streamlit
 Streamlit version: 0.1.0
-Current state: Production
+Current state: Dev

 #### Changelogs
 0.1.0 :